 Your IP address is essential for sending and receiving information online.
-However, if a hacker knows your IP address, they can use it to seize very valuable information, including your location and online identity.
-Using this information as a starting point, they could potentially hack your device, steal your identity, and more.
+But if a hacker knows your IP address, they can use it to seize valuable information, including your location and online identity.
+Using this information as a starting point, they could hack your device or steal your identity, just for starters.

 By the end of this post, you’ll know what to protect yourself against and discover ways to hide your IP address.
 Pretty neat.

 Your IP address is a unique string of numbers assigned to you by your ISP – like a delivery address for online traffic.
 If you connect to a different Wi-Fi or move house, your IP address will change along with your location.

 Most ISPs use dynamic IP addresses, which aren’t fixed to your device, but you can have a static IP if you wish to (you can learn more about different types of IP addresses here).
 For example, if you want your computer IP address to always stay the same, you’ll be able to specify that through the device’s settings.
 This can be useful when port-forwarding – if you want certain data to be sent directly from your router to your computer IP address.

 Since your IP address holds certain information about you, someone could use it for malicious purposes.
 People can get hold of your IP address in plenty of ways.
 Here are just a few: